Guest Posting – It’s Just Plain Smart

 5) Include Your Bio

 You’ll find most guest posts include a short bio of the author with a link to his or her blog.
 Make sure to write this yourself and include it with your guest post.
+This is that valuable banklink you want.

 Make sure to keep your bio short, long ones are annoying and usually get rejected.
 Also make sure your link to your blog is a full HTML link.